|Oracle Enterprise Manager Administrator's Guide

 The following sections describe the Storage Management operations that can be performed with the objects in each of these folders:

 When you select the Controlfile icon, a property sheet appears where you can see the number of controlfiles created for the database and other statistics.

-Using the contents of the Tablespaces folder, you can create, edit, or drop a tablespace, switch to a new default temporary tablespace, add a datafile or rollback segment, take a tablespace off- or on-line, make a tablespace read-only or writable, and set tablespace storage parameters, including multiple block sizes which is key in facilitating the transportability of tablespaces from one database type to another.
+Using the contents of the Tablespaces folder, you can create, edit, or drop a tablespace, add a datafile or rollback segment, take a tablespace off- or on-line, make a tablespace read-only or writable, and set tablespace storage parameters.
 You can also click the tablespace to see the used and free space of the tablespace or datafile.